Do I Ever Want To Retire?

 For many of you, the choice may be to take a lifeboat job that may imperil your health or retire.
 I suspect that next year, there will many more economic refugees retiring overseas.

 The question I want to pose to you is there another alternative?

 We have been planning to move out of the U.S. since the early 1980’s when I had an assignment in what was then West Germany working for IBM.
 This came to head with our current health care and health insurance crisis for baby boomers in late 2016, right before the presidential election.
 You can read more about this in the post The Looming Healthcare and Insurance Catastrophe for Baby Boomers.

-I have since carefully planned the move which you can follow in the Move Abroad and Take Your Job With You Series of blog posts and podcasts.
+I have since carefully planned the move which you can follow in the here.

 Now that we have relocated to Ajijic, Mexico, I have met all kinds of people from the U.S., Canada, and other parts of the world who are retired.
 We met a couple of women the other day playing cards at a local taco restaurant.
 They enjoyed all of the activities that were available to them.
 Their husbands regularly play golf at several of the golf courses in the area.
 My visceral response was “yuck”.

 If this is what it means to retire, I want no part of it.

 Ever since my bicycle accident in 2002, I have been seeking meaning and purpose in what I do with my life.
 The thought of spending my days playing games or doing other activities that do not fill a mission is not what I want to do.